JeffAlyanak/pcm2pwm/README.md

   * 0.2 - Basic functionality
   * 0.5 - Added the ability to set high and low crossover values.
   * 0.7 - pcm2pwm now checks the input file's header to ensure compatibility.
+  * 0.8 - Added the -h option for outputting in a Houston Tracker 2 format.